mickare/Robust-Reconstruction-of-Watertight-3D-Models/README.md

-# Implementation: "Robust Reconstruction of Watertight 3D Models ..."
+# Python: "Robust Reconstruction of Watertight 3D Models ..."

 This is a Python implementation of the paper ["Robust Reconstruction of Watertight 3D Models from Non-uniformly Sampled Point Clouds Without Normal Information" by A. Hornung and L. Kobbelt](https://diglib.eg.org/bitstream/handle/10.2312/SGP.SGP06.041-050/041-050.pdf).